Which Computer Should I Buy? What to look for when buying a computer

 For Windows PCs, the Microsoft Surface is the best of the best, but also the most expensive.

-Everyone has their own preferences and opinions (and nobody agrees!).
+Everyone has their own preferences and opinions on brands (and nobody agrees!).
 The good news is that you should be okay with any brand.

 5. What to look for in a computer